fido-device-onboard/pri-fidoiot/README.md

 The server will listen for FDO PRI http & https messages on port 8080 and 8443 respectively.

-The H2 database will listen on TCP port 9092.
-The H2 Web Console will be available at http://host.docker.internal:8082

 The all-in-one supports all FDO protocols in a single service by default.